 Vocational and technical qualifications

-For vocational and technical qualifications (VTQs) analysis, we focused on national qualifications used alongside GCSEs and A levels in schools and colleges and included in the Department for Education’s (DfE’s) performance tables – specifically Level 1, 1/ 2 and 2 Technical Awards and Technical Certificates, and Level 3 Applied Generals and Technical Level qualifications.
+For vocational and technical qualifications (VTQs) analysis, we focused on national qualifications used alongside GCSEs and A levels in schools and colleges and included in the Department for Education’s (DfE’s) performance tables – specifically Level 1, 1/ 2 and 2 Technical Awards and Technical Certificates, and Level 3 Applied Generals and Tech Level qualifications.
 Unlike GCSEs and A levels, these VTQs have different structures and grade scales.
 The analysis, therefore, looks at the probability of achieving the top grade, that is the highest grade that can be achieved in each qualification.

 For any feedback on these graphs, please contact [email protected].

 Return to the Ofqual Analytics home page.

 If you need an accessible version of this information to meet specific accessibility requirements, please email [email protected] with details of your request.

 Introduction